txoof/PaperPi/README.md

 The installer should prompt you to edit `/etc/defaults/paperpi.ini`.
 At minium you must add your EPD Screen and enable several plugins.
 A complete list of supported EPD Screens are [listed below](#supportedScreens).

-Any changes to the PaperPi configuration require a restart:
+Any changes to the PaperPi configuration require a restart of the service:

 `sudo systemctl restart paperpi-daemon.service`